August 08, 2013

 Method:

-1. In a large pot, bring 6-8 cups of water to a boil over high heat, add a tablespoon of salt, gently add the head of cabbage into the boiling water, cook for 10 minutes.
-Drain.
-Peel each cabbage leaf, cut out the hard rib in each leaf.
+1. In a large pot, bring 6-8 cups of water to a boil over high heat, add a tablespoon of salt, then gently add the head of cabbage to the boiling water.
+Cook for 10 minutes.
+Then drain.
+Carefully separate the cabbage leaves, and cut out the hard rib in each leaf.
 Set aside.

-2. In a large skillet, heat a couple of tablespoons of olive oil over medium-high heat, add the chopped onion, saute until light golden brown, add the minced garlic and the turmeric powder.
-Stir and saute for a few more minutes.
+2. In a large skillet, heat 2 tablespoons of olive oil over medium-high heat.
+Add the chopped onion, and saute until light golden brown.
+Add the minced garlic and the turmeric powder, stirring and cooking for a few more minutes.

-3. Add the ground beef, salt, and pepper to taste and brown until well done.
+3. Add the ground beef, along with salt and pepper to taste.
+Cook until the meat is fully browned.
 Set aside.

-4. In a medium-size pot combine the rice and the yellow split peas, add enough water to cover the rice by an inch over the rice line.
-Add a teaspoon of salt, a tablespoon of oil, bring to a boil over medium-high heat, reduce the heat, cover with the top a little ajar to let the steam out, cook until the water is fully absorbed.
+4. In a medium pot, combine the rice and the yellow split peas, and add enough water to cover the rice by an inch.
+Stir in a teaspoon of salt and a tablespoon of oil.
+Bring to a boil over medium-high heat, then reduce the heat, partially cover to let the steam escape, and cook until the water is fully absorbed.
 Set aside.

-6. In a large pan, saute the sliced onion in 3 tablespoons of olive oil until translucent, add a tablespoon of tomato paste, saute for a couple of minutes until it's no longer raw, add salt and pepper to taste.
-Add 3 cups of water and bring to a gentle simmer, cook until sauce is thickened.
+6. In a large pan, saute the sliced onion in 3 tablespoons of olive oil until translucent, add a tablespoon of tomato paste, and cook for 2-3 minutes until it loses its raw taste.
+Season with salt and pepper to taste, then add 3 cups of water and bring to a gentle simmer.
+Let the sauce thicken slightly.

-7. In the meantime, place a small scoop of the mixture into the center of each cabbage leaf, fold in the bottom, sides, and the top of the leaf to complete the wrap.
+7. While the sauce simmers, place a small scoop of the mixture into the center of each cabbage leaf.
+Fold in the bottom, sides, and roll up tightly to form a neat wrap.

-8. Arrange the stuffed cabbage with the seam down, next to one another in a large pot.
-Pour the tomato sauce over the dolmeh, cover, and cook on medium-low heat for an hour.
-In the last 10-15 minutes of cooking sprinkle with 2 tablespoons of lemon juice or vinegar and just a sprinkle of sugar.
+8. Arrange the stuffed cabbage rolls, seam-side down, next to each other in a large pot.
+Pour the tomato sauce over the dolmeh, cover, and cook on medium-low heat for 1 hour.
+In the last 10-15 minutes of cooking, sprinkle with 2 tablespoons of lemon juice or vinegar and just a sprinkle of sugar.
 Taste and adjust the seasoning.

-To serve place the dolmeh on a platter and serve warm with mast-o-khiar and sabzi khordan.
+To serve: arrange the dolmeh on a platter and serve warm with mast-o-khiar and sabzi khordan.

 At the beach with family!